Published December 2019

 This Lent ponder the themes of justice, poverty, freedom, and love.

-In keeping with his previous works, Matt Rawle brings us to the intersection of Church and Pop Culture by drawing parallels between the popular story and the life of Jesus, another revolutionary who shared a Gospel of justice for those on the margins of life, and in turn, a sacrificial life with the least of us all.
+In keeping with his previous works, Matt Rawle brings us to the intersection of Church and Pop Culture by drawing parallels between the iconic story and musical and our Christian calling, inspiring us to both understand our faith and live it out in the world.

 This Youth Study Book takes the ideas presented in Matt Rawle’s book and interprets them for young people grades 6-12.